snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 <h3 id="ips">1.3 Handle comma-separated list of ips</h3>

-Speaking about `X-Forwarded-For` headers, they can contain a comma-separated list of ips in case the request went through multiple load balancers.
+One thing we have noticed users experiencing is `X-Forwarded-For` headers containing a comma-separated list of ips in case the request went through multiple load balancers.
 The header will indeed accumulate the different ips, for example:

 `X-Forwarded-For: 132.130.245.228, 14.189.65.12, 132.71.227.98`